AGoblinKing/Jixel/README.md

 The Jixel Project
 -----
-Jixel itself is only ONE part of the Jixel Project which aims to make game development fun, colla*bro*tive, and accessible.
+Jixel itself is only ONE part of the Jixel Project which aims to make game development fun and accessible.
-Check out JixelNode and JixelNodeDevelop!

 Help/Documentation
 ----